EBED Service Definition

 13. Working in partnership with Stirling University and Imperial College, researching the social and medical benefits of playing bridge

-EBED is a small charity with limited financial resources and only 4 staff, all based at Aylesbury.
+EBED is a small charity with limited financial resources and only 4 (mainly part time) staff, based at Aylesbury and working from home.
 This unfortunately means the charity struggles, at this stage in its development, to provide some services that are often requested.
 These include:

 (a) An immediate response to telephone and email queries;